WouterVerschuren/S3Portfolio/README.md

 on the third page you'll be able to see places you added yourself to the map. you will also be able to delete or edit locations here.

 ### UX Test:

+#### the Three most commonly used usability testing methods are:

+- Heuristic Evaluation:
+Usability experts evaluate a product's interface against established usability principles or heuristics to identify potential issues or violations.
+This method is efficient and cost-effective, providing a list of usability problems that need to be addressed.

+- User Interviews: Direct interactions with individual users to gather feedback, understand their needs, expectations, and challenges.
+User interviews provide qualitative data, uncover user preferences, and reveal insights that may not be apparent through other evaluation methods.

+- Thinking Aloud: Participants verbalize their thoughts and actions while using a product, enabling usability testers to observe how users navigate interfaces, identify obstacles, and understand their decision-making processes.
+Thinking aloud helps uncover usability issues related to navigation, terminology, and user flow.

+These methods help evaluate user experience and improve product design.
+Other popular techniques include prototype testing, eye-tracking studies, and A/B testing.
+The choice of method depends on project goals, available resources, and target audience.

 I also made sure to add some UX tests to my website to test how users would be able to use it.

 #### Design test: